National symbols of Turkey: History

 The composition of the poem was delayed for two years due to the ongoing war.
 On February 12, 1923, the Istanbul Education Directorate was given the task of opening a composition competition.
 24 composers participated in the second competition.
 However, due to the difficult conditions in the country, an evaluation that would determine the result could not be made.
-For this reason, the lyrics began to be read with different compositions in various parts of the country; Compositions by Ahmet Yekta Bey in Edirne, by İsmail Zühtü Bey in Izmir, by Osman Zeki Üngör in Ankara, by Ali Rıfat Bey and Zati Bey in Istanbul.
+For this reason, the lyrics began to be read with different compositions in various parts of the country; Compositions by Ahmet Yekta Bey in Edirne, by İsmail Zühtü Bey in İzmir, by Osman Zeki Üngör in Ankara, by Ali Rıfat Bey and Zati Bey in Istanbul.

 The selection committee convened in Ankara in 1924 accepted the composition of Ali Rıfat Çağatay.
 This composition was played until 1930 and was changed in 1930, and the current composition prepared in 1922 by the then Presidential Symphony Orchestra Conductor Osman Zeki Üngör was put into effect.
 Edgar Manas made the harmonization of the anthem, which consists of a total of nine quatrains and a fifth, and İhsan Servet Künçer arranged the band.

 In 2013, various technical arrangements were made in order to eliminate the difficulty of reading the composition of the anthem.
-As a result of these regulations, 2 versions emerged.
+As a result of these regulations, two versions emerged.
 The first version is prepared for the singing of young people and collective groups, while the second version is used at national and international official high-level ceremonial events.